 To get driving records, you will have to do a search for their driving record.

 Have you ever tried to search for someone’s criminal records?
 Was it easy?
-Was your search online or did you have to make a phone call to the Oktibbeha County courthouse? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the Oktibbeha County courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records and backgrounds, and your account might help other people that are in the same situation.

 Post A Comment

 On a Federal level, the FBI has a listing of the Ten Most Wanted Criminals.
 In Oktibbeha County, the Sheriff has a list of most wanted criminals, too.

 Life In Jail / What Its Like